-Birthright Citizenship and Acquisition or Derivation of Citizenship Through Parents
+Birthright Citizenship and Legal Acquisition or Derivation of Citizenship Through Parents

 If you were born in the U.S. or in a U.S. territory, you likely have birthright citizenship in the U.S. (There is an exception for children of foreign government employees who held diplomatic status in the U.S.) Other ways to get U.S. citizenship include acquisition and derivation.
 Acquisition means that you were born to a U.S. citizen parent.
 Derivation means that your parents were not U.S. citizens when you were born, but at least one parent later became a U.S. citizen.
 If you do not fit within the categories of birthright citizenship, acquisition, or derivation, you will need to go through the naturalization process to get U.S. citizenship.
 This involves completing an application and passing various tests imposed by USCIS.